patsi-dev/Airbnb-Cape-Town-Price-Prediction/README.md

 ## Modelling
 We tested five different models to find the one that best predicts Airbnb prices in Cape Town.
 Each model has its own way of learning from data and making predictions.
+We split the data into 3 parts: training, validation, and testing set.
 ### **1. Linear Regression**
 This is the simplest model.
 It looks for straight-line relationships between the features and the price.
 It’s fast and easy to understand, but in this case, it didn’t work well.
 - R2: -248664552725744.84.
 Performed worse than just guessing the average price.